 Back to Ours is one of 21 Creative People and Places projects nationally, funded by Arts Council England.
-It is currently managed by the Goodwin Development Trust, working in partnership and supported by Arts Council England, Freedom Festival Arts Trust, Hull City Council, Hull Culture and Leisure, Hull UK City of Culture and The University of Hull.
+It is currently managed by the Goodwin Development Trust, working in partnership and supported by Absolutely Cultured, Arts Council England, Freedom Festival Arts Trust, and Hull Culture and Leisure.

-Back to Ours was original produced by Hull UK City of Culture, and Culture Company will continue to support Back to Ours as a member of our steering group.
+Back to Ours was originally produced by Hull UK City of Culture 2017.

 ACE champions, develops and invests in artistic and cultural experiences that enrich people’s lives.
 They support activities across the arts, museums and libraries – from theatre to digital art, reading to dance, music to literature, and crafts to collections.